andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 └──────────────────────────────────┘     └──────────────────┘
 ```

-The browser connects directly to the AI agent over a WebSocket.
-No Lambda sits in the middle proxying tokens.
-No API Gateway WebSocket API managing connection state.
+The browser connects directly to the AI agent over a WebSocket without the need for any Lambda functions to proxy the tokens.
 The agent streams tokens directly to the user's browser as they're generated.

-The only time we touch traditional infrastructure is during the initial handshake, where we exchange a JWT for a presigned URL.
+The only additional infrastructure is during the initial handshake, where we exchange a JWT for a presigned WebSocket URL.
 After that, it's a direct, bidirectional pipe.

 ## How it works